Consultation – Evaluation – Treatment

 FREE 15 minutes

-A consultation will allow you to share any and all concerns with your and your speech-language pathologist and decide if an evaluation is warranted.
-Consultations are provided at no cost to you and can occur on the phone, in-person, or virtually.
+A consultation by phone will allow you to share any and all concerns with the speech-language pathologist and decide if an evaluation is warranted.
+Consultations are provided at no cost to you.

 Speech and Language Evaluation